 require('onedark').load()

-You can check out my dotfiles on GitHub for a reference on how I’ve customized Neovim to serve as my primary development tool for coding.
+You can check out my dotfiles on GitHub to see how I've set up Neovim.

 linux